ozkanpakdil/ozkanpakdil.github.io/_posts/2018-01-13-delete-files-in-linux-in-best-way.markdown

 Everybody knows rm -rf /tmp/somefolder but if you run this on a server which already has internet load it may freeze it. and make it stop serving pages.

-So what are the options. first and easiest way "find /tmp/somefolder/ -type f -mtime +30  | xargs rm -f" this also can freeze or eat a lot of resources to run.
+So what are the options. first and easiest way find /tmp/somefolder/ -type f -mtime +30  | xargs rm -f this also can freeze or eat a lot of resources to run.

-Then ionice comes to scene and with ionice you can make it run smoothly "ionice -c3 find /tmp2/cache/ -type f -mtime +30  | xargs rm -f" this way for sure your system does not get freeze. but the problem is if you run this in every hour this may overrun and can 2 procceses clash which result as slow server. so what we need to do watch the system and clean whenever server has time.
+Then ionice comes to scene and with ionice you can make it run smoothly ionice -c3 find /tmp2/cache/ -type f -mtime +30  | xargs rm -f this way for sure your system does not get freeze. but the problem is if you run this in every hour this may overrun and can 2 procceses clash which result as slow server. so what we need to do watch the system and clean whenever server has time.

 {% highlight bash %}
 #!/bin/bash